Posts

 Image

 Detachment.
-This word caught my eyes when I was reading an article about self-healing on a website.
-It is the opposite of attachment and I bet it would be an interesting topic to discuss as these days some people feel easily attached to mundane things.
+This word caught my attention when I was reading an article about self-healing on a website.
+It is the opposite of attachment and I expect it would be an interesting topic to discuss as these days some people feel easily attached to mundane things.
 Afterward, I googled to learn more about it (mostly from Pinterest) and got startled, like, Damn, why I just found out this lesson by now?!
 Here's my personal summary on detachment.
-It has many beautiful thoughts but I love to start with two: 1.
+It has many beautiful deep thoughts but I love to start with two: 1.
 Allow others to be who they are 2.
 Allow yourself to be who you are By fully understanding these lessons, things will come lighter.
-I feel more relieved in accepting any kind of situations (not only about a heartbreak thingy), especially on hard times.
-One big point I slowly realize is that I can't control things that had happened, but I can always control my response to them, right?
-I can choose my action that I'm aware it would be the best version of myself.
-But, remembe
+I feel more relieved to accept any kind of situation (not only about a heartbreak thingy), especially during hard times.
+One big point I slowly realize is that I can't control things that have happened, but I can always control my response to them, right?
+I can choose the action that I'm aware would be the best version of myself.
+B

 True Color